-The Diligence Provider performed a property valuation review for a sample population of 3,111 mortgage loans intended to be included in this transaction, of which 50% were selected with the highest loan-to-value ratios calculated based upon the updated AVM values obtained by the Seller and the other 50% were selected randomly by the Diligence Provider and, an additional 8 mortgage loans were targeted for inclusion in the testing sample for the BPO Review as they were previously dropped from one or more prior securitizations due to material BPO findings, bringing the total sample to 3,119 (the "Property Valuation Review").
-The Diligence Provider was unable to complete the property valuation reviews for 3 mortgage loans, and of the 3,116 mortgage loans with completed property valuation reviews, 3,094 had Broker Price Opinions ("BPOs"), 21 had Comparative Market Analysis Reports ("CMAs"), and 1 had a Comparative Desk Top Review ("CDA").
-Based on the results of the Property Valuation Review, 5 mortgage loans were removed because of unresolvable conflicts of address, commercial property designation, vacant lots or severely damaged property.
+The Diligence Provider performed a property valuation review for a sample population of 869 mortgage loans intended to be included in this transaction, of which 50% were selected with the highest loan-to-value ratios calculated based upon the updated AVM values obtained by the Seller and the other 50% were selected randomly by the Diligence Provider.
+An additional 4 mortgage loans were targeted for inclusion in the BPO Review as they were previously dropped from one or more prior securitizations due to material BPO findings, bringing the total sample to 873 (the "Property Valuation Review").
+The Diligence Provider was unable to complete the property valuation reviews for 8 mortgage loans, and of the 865 mortgage loans with completed property valuation reviews, 862 had Broker Price Opinions ("BPOs"), and 3 had Comparative Market Analysis Reports ("CMAs").
+Based on the results of the Property Valuation Review, 1 mortgage loan was removed because of unresolvable conflicts of address, commercial property designation, vacant lots or severely damaged property.